 About Love & Resiliance

 This is a project of collaboration and dedication to form a better tomorrow for our next generations.
 Our attention is on the Peruvian Amazon, a living and essential ecosystem for the global climate balance and home and source of life for the traditional and indigenous people.
-Never has the forest degradation and disturbance been more critical as today and human beings continue destroying the ecosystem, and thereby also the species and cultures that we depend on, leaving us also at a higher risk of pandemics.
+Never has the forest degradation and disturbance been more critical as today and human beings continue destroying the ecosystem and the species and cultures that we depend on, leaving us also at a higher risk of pandemics.

 The good news is that we have this moment to act.

-Our vision in RUNAPA KAWSANA ALLPAN – the World We Live In - is to show an alternative way of living a healthy life, and our means to do so is through communication and education of our children and adults in Peru and Europe.
+Our vision in THE WORLD WE LIVE IN / RUNAPA KAWSANA ALLPAN - is to show an alternative way of living a healthy life, and our means to do so is through communication and education of our children and adults in Peru and Europe.
 We cannot separate humans from nature – as well as we cannot separate nature from humans.
 We have an interconnected relationship, however, what we can change or influence is the relation of nature.
 Focus is not only on preservation but more on creating resilient people.

 We believe the inclusion of people’s voices are essential and we, therefore, collaborate with various indigenous peoples groups, organisations, researcher, scientists, and artists.